leerob/dart-react-todo/README.md

 **Note:** If the structure of this component is confusing, please review the [anatomy of an OverReact component.](https://github.com/Workiva/over_react#anatomy-of-an-overreact-component)

 The `TodoList` component is a "presentational" component.
 It has no knowledge of any stores/actions and simply renders the data passed along as props and uses [callbacks](https://redux.js.org/docs/basics/UsageWithReact.html#presentational-and-container-components) to communicate with the store.
-Let's take a look at the `renderListItems()` method of the `TodoList` component.
+Let's take a look at the `renderListItems()` function of the `TodoList` component.

+**todo_list.dart**
 ```dart
 /// Create a new [TodoListItem] for each todo.
 List _renderListItems() {